sri-rang/securities-case/securities-case-web/README.md

-# Securities Casus Web
+# Securities Case Web

-securities-casus-web implements a REST API and contains the web front-end implemented with AngularJS.
+securities-case-web implements a REST API and contains the web front-end implemented with AngularJS.

 After building this project it may be started by: